korbinnevius/korbinneviusportfolio23/content/portfolio/demon-sculpt/index.md

 ---
 My first sculpt using Mudbox in tandem with Maya.
 I created this with the guidance of someone creating their own character.
 I utilized the core ideas they presented me while adjusting them to fit the image that I was going for.

 Still learning to rig and animate the model, more images/videos to come!
+Also looking to paint the model and make it game ready!

 ![Full-Demon](/images/portfolio/demon-sculpt/demon-no-lighting.png)
 ![Full-Demon-Color](/images/portfolio/demon-sculpt/demon-lighting.png)